bmlt-enabled/NA-Meeting-List-Administrator/README.md

 CHANGELIST
 ==========
+***Version 1.3.1.2003* ** *- February 21, 2018*

+- I switched off the animation for the "keyboard nudge."
+It caused an annoying little "hiccup."
+- The "Where Am I" button should be hidden if there are no location manager services enabled.

 ***Version 1.3.1.2002* ** *- February 21, 2018*

 - The keyboard size calculation wasn't quite right.
 This has been fixed.